Rafnuss/GeoPressureAPI/README.md

 The timeserie of the response will be on the same as `time` if supply, otherwise, it will return on a hourly basis between `startTime` and `endTime`.

+When requesting a position on water, it will move the position to the shortest point on land.
+The response will include `distInter >0 ` and the exact coordinates used in the computation.

 ### Request

 | Parameter | Type | Description |